If you only need infrequent access to the Internet then pay as you go mobile Internet might be the option for you.

 A dongle is a small piece of hardware that attaches to a computer, TV, or other electronic device , and that when attached enables additional functions such as copy protection, audio, video, games, data, or other services.- Wiki

-Most dongles that you buy (in the UK) are locked to a network.
+Most mobile dongles that you buy (in the UK) are locked to a particular network.

-Therefore you should first decide on the network operator based on your location, and the reception in that area.
+Therefore you should first decide on the network operator based on your location or intended location, and the reception in that area.

-Dongles that you buy usually have the SIM card already installed and pre loaded with an allowance.
+Dongles that you buy usually have the SIM card already installed and pre-loaded with a usage allowance.

 Here is a sample of a customer review from Amazon of the Three Mobile Huawei E353U Prepay 1GB.

-MI-Fi Hubs are relatively new, and allow you not only to connect any Wi-Fi device to the 3G/4G network, but also to share the connection.
+MI-Fi Hubs are relatively new, and allow you to connect any Wi-Fi device to the 3G/4G network,and also to share the connection.

 One side of the hub connects to the 3G/4G network, and the other side to Wi-Fi equipped devices.

 These are the ideal solution when sharing a mobile Internet connection and for tablets which can’t normally use a mobile dongle..

 Also check on the charges, as they tend to be higher than when used in your own country.